The Best Portable Grills for Camping And Tailgating

-The cast iron Q1200 packs the guts of a full sized gas grill in a transportable tabletop package.
+The cast iron Q1200 packs the guts of a full-sized gas grill in a portable tabletop package.
 Light the Q1200 with a built-in battery-operated igniter and its 8500 BTU burner throws even heat across the medium sized grilling surface.
 An on-lid thermometer displays temperature, while two handy side tables hold a tray of grillables, flipper, tongs, and hydration for the chef.
 The 30-pound Q1200 runs off disposable LP cylinders but if you’re setting up for multiple days of grilling spring for a $20 adapter that will let you use a standard propane tank.

 Camp Chef Tailgater Combo

 The Tailgater Combo provides every imaginable cooking surface in a foldable, modular package.
-It features two cast aluminum burners that throw out an impressive 30,000BTU.
+The portable grill features two cast aluminum burners that throw out an impressive 30,000BTU.
 Despite that power, the heat is easy to regulate.
 Place the cast-iron griddle on top of a burner, and you can make eggs and bacon for an entire team; place the BBQ box on a burner, and you’ve turned this camp stove on steroids into a steak-searing machine that converts flame into infrared heat.
 For packing and storage, the 36-pound stove’s legs collapse faster than the Falcons’ Super Bowl dreams.

 Okay, admittedly the Biolite Basecamp is a little more woods than parking lot, but it’ll get the job done ⏤ and save space to boot.
-The Biolite actually takes the heat from burning wood and converts it to electricity.
+The Biolite portable grill actually takes the heat from burning wood and converts it to electricity.
 That electricity powers a fan to further fuel wood combustion and help you cook up to eight burgers at a time.
 (It also charges a 5W lithium ion battery that can juice your cell phone or tablet and powers a gooseneck LED light to illuminate nighttime food prep.)
 A flick of a switch turns the grilling flame into a burner flame suitable for boiling or egg-cooking and it does all this without fossil fuels.
 Foldable legs keep the unit off the ground, and an ash tray prevents the Basecamp from leaving a charred spot behind.